-Janet here again, as a change from making all your Christmas Cards, why not try making these Thank You cards to send after Christmas or throughout the year.
+Hi, Janet here again, as a change from making all your Christmas Cards, why not try making these Thank You cards to send after Christmas or throughout the year.
 They were made using the Tim Holtz Distress Inks and Stencils, and are really easy to make.

-For the sentiment I used the ‘thank you’ stamp from Altenew’s Painted Butterflies clear stamps.
-This was stamped on white cardstock which I made into a banner.
-On the pink, purple and blue cards I distressed a small piece of watercolour paper with the darker colour to offset behind the white banner.
+For the sentiment, I stamped the ‘thank you’ stamp from Altenew’s Painted Butterflies clear stamps.
+Then stamped on white cardstock which I cut into a banner shape.
+For three of the cards, I distressed a small piece of watercolour paper, with the darker colour to offset behind the white banner.
 For the green card I used a piece of dark green cardstock.

 The colours used were:- Blue card (Tumbled Glass and Peacock Feathers), Green card (Shabby Shutters and Pine Needles), Pink card ( Pickled Raspberry and Festive Berries), and Purple card (Wilted Violet and Seedless Preserves).